adobe/react-spectrum/CONTRIBUTING.md

 make: *** [build] Segmentation fault: 11
 ```

 It's likely that you are using a different version of Node.js.
 Please use Node.js 18.
+When changing the node version, delete `node_modules` and re-run `yarn install`

-> `yarn start` fails with some errors.
+> `yarn start` fails.

 For example: